 But sometimes, the bad start to overgrow or your numbers of good bacteria dwindle.

 When this happens, you have an imbalanced gut microbiome (also known as gut “dysbiosis”).

-So here’s our new take on gut cleanses: instead of focusing on “cleaning,” we should focus on balancing those good and bad bacteria.
+So here’s our new take on gut cleanses: instead of focusing on “cleansing,” we should focus on balancing those good and bad bacteria.

 One of the best things you can do to rebalance your gut bacteria is to incorporate prebiotics and probiotics.

 But hold up, let’s define what those are!